ukeo/ModularCore/README.md

 }
 ```

-To let the Core know how to handle your module you have to create a module.yml instaed of a plugin.yml.
+To let the Core know how to handle your module you have to create a module.yml instead of a plugin.yml.
 The module.yml should look lie this:
 ```yaml
 name: TestModule